-Overnight Mexican Breakfast Casserole is a savory alternative to the traditional breakfast casserole.
+Overnight Mexican Breakfast Casserole is a tasty alternative to the traditional overnight breakfast casserole.
 This easy, make ahead breakfast is packed with flavor and is sure to please!

 We love having breakfast for dinner, and meals like this are perfect because they can be prepped earlier in the day and then just popped into the oven a little while before we’re ready to eat.

 This breakfast casserole recipe is also really flexible, so feel free to make substitutions like chorizo for the bacon, extra beans for the bacon, or anything else you’d like.

 - Sausage Breakfast Casserole

 If you’ve tried this overnight Mexican breakfast casserole recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!
 You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.

 Overnight Mexican Breakfast Casserole that's full of flavor!

 - 14 oz. can black beans or pinto beans drained and rinsed

 - 2-10 oz. cans Rotel drained (I use one mild green chile and one cilantro and lime)